-Below I present two examples from posts I have made in the spirit of adhering to the FAIR principles.
-I think I’ve been partly successful in these examples that I present below, but I have also made my share of mistakes.
-I present these two posts “warts and all” and point out some places where I could have done a better job.
-These posts are available in the TROLLing archive: the Tromsø Repository of Language and Linguistics (https://dataverse.no/dataverse/trolling), which I use as an example in this chapter (see also Chapter 7 by Andreassen in this volume).
+Below I present two examples from resources that I have created in the spirit of adhering to the FAIR principles.
+I think that I have been partly successful in these examples that I present below, but I have also made my share of mistakes.
+I present these two resources “warts and all” and point out some places where I could have done a better job.
+These resources (also referred to as posts) are available in the TROLLing archive: the Tromsø Repository of Language and Linguistics (https://dataverse.no/dataverse/trolling), which I use as an example in this chapter (see also Andreassen, this volume).
 As a discipline-specific archive, TROLLing offers added value to the post (Alter & Gonzalez 2018: 149), and comes with three features that are particularly desirable for archiving linguistic data and statistical code: 1) public access, 2) professional management, and 3) harvestable metadata.
 In addition, TROLLing adheres to the FAIR principles cited above and assists authors in achieving these goals.

-2. A post that adheres to FAIR principles, but is not user-friendly
+2. A resource that adheres to FAIR principles, but is not user-friendly

-The first post that I use as an example in this chapter is available here:
+The first resource that I use as an example in this chapter is available here: